brentvollebregt/monopoly-money/README.md

 4. Choose if you are the banker or another player and supply your name
 5. If you are a player, enter the pin supplied by your banker
 6. Have fun

-## Currently in Development
-* Check if bal has enough

 ## Sources
 * [material.io](material.io) for bank.png, play.png, close.png and edit.png